Did you know that YouTube is right behind Google and Yahoo when it comes to visitors per month?

-Your art marketing strategy should start with the places that have the largest audience like Google, YouTube, Pinterest, and Facebook.
+Your art marketing strategy should start with places with the largest audience, like Google, YouTube, Pinterest, and Facebook.

-Start making the most out of your time and efforts by optimizing your artist website and art blog for the search engines and making videos for YouTube’s.
-Doing so will greatly increase your chance of being noticed online.Your art marketing strategy should start with the places that have the largest audience like Google & YouTubeClick To Tweet
+Start making the most out of your time and efforts by optimizing your artist website and art blog for the search engines and making videos for YouTube.

 Many artists feel uncomfortable taking videos of themselves for YouTube.